Pennsylvania Court Hears GOP Challenge to GOP-Backed Mail-in Voting Law

 WASHINGTON, D.C. — On Wednesday, Oct.
-12, the full bench of judges on the Pennsylvania Commonwealth Court heard oral arguments in a Republican case challenging Act 77, a 2019 law that largely expanded mail-in voting in the commonwealth.
+12, the full bench of judges on the Pennsylvania Commonwealth Court heard oral argument in a Republican case challenging Act 77, a 2019 law that largely expanded mail-in voting in the commonwealth.
 The Republican plaintiffs argue that the entirety of Act 77 should be struck down based on a section of the law that stipulates that “if any provision of this act or its application to any person or circumstance is held invalid, the remaining provisions or applications of this act are void” (in legal terms this is known as a “non-severability provision”).
 The lawsuit claims that, because of the 3rd U.S. Circuit Court of Appeals’ decision in Migliori v.
 Lehigh County Board of Elections (which prohibited the application of two provisions of Act 77 requiring voters to date their outer secrecy envelopes for mail-in ballots, thereby allowing undated mail-in ballots to be counted), the entire law should be void.
 The state lawmakers request that the court declare all remaining provisions of Act 77 that are still in effect invalid.
 Today, the court heard from an attorney representing the Republican legislators who filed the lawsuit, an attorney representing the acting secretary of the commonwealth and the Pennsylvania Department of State, an attorney representing the Democratic National Committee (DNC) and the Pennsylvania Democratic Party (PDP) and an attorney representing the Democratic Senatorial Campaign Committee (DSCC) and Democratic Congressional Campaign Committee (DCCC).

 The attorney representing the Republican legislators spoke first.
 When asked if yesterday’s U.S. Supreme Court decision vacating the decision by the 3rd Circuit (which required Pennsylvania to count undated mail-in ballots that were previously rejected for lacking handwritten dates next to voters’ declaration signatures on the outer ballot envelopes) impacts the current Act 77 challenge, the attorney responded “no…it’s not terribly relevant.”
 He argued that the non-severability provision claim — the argument that the whole law should be struck down because a provision of the law was blocked in court — is still active as there is also a Pennsylvania state court decision, Chapman v.
 Berks County Board of Elections (a case that established that undated mail-in ballots must be included in vote certification totals in the May 2022 primary) pertaining to undated mail-in ballots.
 In other words, Republicans in this case are arguing that because the part of Act 77 that requires a date on the outer ballot envelope was struck down in state court , the entire law expanding mail-in voting access should be struck down.